 3. King Manor Museum

 Manor museum is not in New York City, but rather, in Jamaica, New York.
-Historic home to Rufus King re-open for tours by reservation only in September 2020 due to the coronavirus pandemic.
+The historic home to Rufus King was re-open for tours by reservation only in September 2020 due to the coronavirus pandemic.
 Rufus King was considered a framer and signer of the US Constitution and was a New York senator in the late 1700s.
 This is a great field trip idea for homeschool students who are learning about American history.
-High school kids who can better grasp current events surrounding our constitution will truly enjoy this 19th century home and museum.
+High school kids who can better grasp current events surrounding our constitution will truly enjoy this 19th-century home and museum.

 Unfortunately, due to the Covid-19, this museum is closed to school groups.
 However, fortunately for you, as this is a homeschool trip, you can be a visitor.
 Admission is extremely reasonable at only $5 an adult and only $3 a child.
 This is a great family opportunity to see multiple historical exhibits and make history come to life.